Skip to main content

 3. Click the Change status button and select Archive.
 You’ll be prompted if other content is still linked to your page.

 Once archived, your page will disappear from the main content dashboard.
-But never fear, it’s just hiding in the shadows, ready to be unarchived some day and happily used again.
-In your left sidebar, under STATUS, click Archive to display all archived content in the dashboard.
+But it’s still in the system, ready to be unarchived when it’s needed again.
+From the main dashboard, in your left sidebar, under STATUS, click Archive to display all archived content.
 From there you can unarchive or delete.

 Any questions?
 Email Lindsay Foley in the Central Digital team.